This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 - Add wet ingredients.
 Add milk, yogurt, agave, and vanilla.
 Stir until everything is well-combined.

 - Chill.
-Cover the oats and let them chill in the fridge overnight (or for at least three hours to ensure thick, soft oats that have mostly absorbed the liquid).
+Cover the oats and let them chill in the fridge overnight (or for at least four hours to ensure thick, soft oats that have mostly absorbed the liquid).

 - Top and eat.
 Remove your overnight oats from the fridge and divide into two servings.
 Top with diced fresh strawberries and chopped almonds.
 Add a dollop of whipped cream or whipped coconut cream for a true strawberry shortcake experience!